MintXeido/Virtual-Wii-Manager/README.md

 Q: Can this program be distributed & sold with real money?

 A: Nope!
 This is a Shareware, meaning that the program's source code cannot be distributed and canno't be sold with real money, its free!
+Although i respect the emulator's FAQ Rules & their policies.